JOverhage/JOverhage.github.io/_pages/about.md

 I am PhD candidate at the Institute for International Economic Studies, Stockholm University.
 My interests lie in Macro- and Monetary Economics broady.
 I work on market power, business dynamism and informational frictions in monetary policy transmission.

-Currently, I am visiting Harvard University until May 2025.
+I am visiting Harvard University and the NBER during Spring 2025.

 ## Recent Updates